robcxyz/icon-prometheus-exporter/README.rst

-ICON - exporter agent for icon blockchain
 ===========================================

-## Description:
+## ICON - exporter agent for icon blockchain:
 ----------------

 This is a python agent that extracts metric form ICON-nodes through provided rpcs. just clone and run the python agent on your server.
 The metrics are exported on port 6100 that need to be configured on prometheus server.